3mmette/TheIsland/ReadMe.md

 >### **Chart (C)**
 >
 >You will be exploring the unknown lands of The Island and have a chart to show you where you are on The Island, and what is around you.
 As you move around more location names will be revealed.
 You can open the chart and look at its contents by using the 'Chart' or 'C' command.
+Type 'Chart' or 'C', followed by the [ENTER] key.

+>### **Quit (Q)**
+>
+>Sometimes it all gets too much on The Island, or you need to leave the adventure.
+You can use the 'Quit' or 'Q' command to leave the game.
-Type 'Refresh' or 'R', followed by the [ENTER] key.
+Type 'Quit' or 'Q', followed by the [ENTER] key.

-There are eight commands that require the dual input of an action and a noun.
+There are eight commands that require the dual input of an action and a noun, with a space separating them.

 >### **Move (M) + Cardinal Direction**
 >